miguelcobain/ember-cli-polyfill-importer/README.md

     'element-closest': {
       files: ['browser.js'],
-      browsers: ['ie 9', 'chrome 52'] // browserlist array of browsers query in which to include the polyfill }
+      browsers: ['ie 9', 'chrome 52'] // browserlist array of browsers query in which to include the polyfill
+      // optionally, you can define the options to use when calling app.import
+      // very useful to import polyfills in a fastboot safe way like in this example
+      importOptions: {
+        using: [
+          {
+            transformation: 'fastbootShim',
+          }
+        ]
+      }
+    }
   }
 });